UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _pandasFriendly_ : `optional [bool]`

- default `False`, makes the output be a dict with two keys one "Citations" is the citations the other is their occurence counts as "Counts".
+ default `False`, makes the output be a dict with two keys one `'Citations'` is the citations the other is their occurrence counts as `'Counts'`.

 _keyType_ : `optional [str]`

- default `'citation'`, the type of key to use for the dictionary, the valid strings are `"citation"`, `"journal"`, `"year"` or `"author"`
+ default `'citation'`, the type of key to use for the dictionary, the valid strings are `'citation'`, `'journal'`, `'year'` or `'author'`.
+IF changed from `'citation'` all citations matching the requested option will be contracted and their counts added together.

 ###### Returns